mainwp/mainwp/readme.txt

 == Installation ==

+= Note: MainWP is not tested on or designed for multisite installs, we have reports that most functions work correctly but support will be limited.
+We DO NOT recommend installing the MainWP Dashboard plugin on a Multi-site install. =

 1. We HIGHLY recommend a NEW WordPress install for your MainWP Dashboard.
 Using a new WordPress install will help to cut down on Plugin Conflicts and other issues that can be caused by trying to run your MainWP Main Dashboard from an active site.
 Most hosting companies provide free subdomains ("demo.yourdomain.com") and we recommend creating one if you do not have a specific dedicated domain to run your MainWP Dashboard.
 If you are not sure how to set up a subdomain here is a quick step by step with [cPanel](http://docs.mainwp.com/creating-a-subdomain-in-cpanel/), [Plesk](http://docs.mainwp.com/creating-a-subdomain-in-plesk/) or [Direct Admin](http://docs.mainwp.com/creating-a-subdomain-in-directadmin-control-panel/).
 If you are not sure what you have, contact your hosting companies support.